 Explore available data sources in SPQL Data Sources.

-Begin by learning SPQL Syntax Rules to construct queries, and then explore SPQL Query Examples for practical applications.
+Use SPQL syntax rules to construct queries, and then explore SPQL query examples for practical applications.